lokanx/fitbit-oauth2-client/README.md

 2. Copy token-test.json.sample into token-test.json and fill in the information.
 3. Copy .env.sample into .env and fill in the information.
 4. Run tests using npm test

+## Roadmap

+Things that will come....

+* Support for Fitbit subscription API
+* A Thin extendable wrapper for performing common REST API calls.
+Will make things easier to use since you will not need to read Fitbit documentation.